 In this post, I want to share the 10 most unique and best Santorini beaches that you should not miss on your trip.

 1 – Red Beach: one of the most impressive Santorini beaches

-Located in the city of Akrotiri, 12Km from the capital Fira, Santorini Red Beach is one the best attractions on the island and must be on your list.
+Located in the city of Akrotiri, 12Km from the capital Fira, Santorini Red Beach is one of the best attractions on the island and must be on your list.

-The access to this relatively small beach isn’t easy.
+Access to this relatively small beach isn’t easy.
 There is a parking lot and after leaving your car you need to walk around 10min through a very uneven surface with many rocks to get to the beach.